 For more examples, see our posts on (the irony of) Michelle Obama’s champagne-colored described as “flesh-colored”, the widespread use of such language to describe light tan in the fashion world, and lotion marketed as for “normal to darker skin.”
 See also our Contexts essay on race and “nude” as a color.

-For contrast, see this post about how the generic human in Russian cartoons is colored black instead of white.Lisa Wade is a professor of sociology at Occidental College.
+For contrast, see this post about how the generic human in Russian cartoons is colored black instead of white.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.